nuxeo/nuxeo-js-client/README.md

 Most of the methods that actually make an API call can take a callback in the form

-    function(error, data, response /* the response from Restler, or jqXHR from jQuery when using browser module */) {
+    function(error, data, response /* the response from Restler, or jqXHR from jQuery when using browser client */) {
       if (error) {
         // something went wrong
         showError(error);